This is a prerelease version.

 View latest

-With the Hazelcast Platform Operator, you can run Data Pipelines from existing JAR files for processing data.
-Data Pipelines, depending on the data source, can be used for stream or batch processing.
-To create a Data Pipeline using JetJob CR, the Jet Engine in the Hazelcast CR must be configured.
-It is required to set enable and resourceUploadEnabled to true.
+With Operator, you can run pipelines from existing JAR files for processing data.
+Pipelines, depending on the data source, can be used for stream or batch processing.

 For a worked example, see the Run a data pipeline using Jet tutorial.

-Below are the configuration options for the JetJob resource.
-You can find more detailed information in API Reference page.
+You can use any of the following configuration options in the JetJob resource.
+You can find more detailed information in API reference page.

 Field Description